TheRoddyWMS/BatchEuphoria/README.md

-# ClusterConnectome
+# BatchEuphoria
-A library to access different kinds of cluster backends
+A library for cluster / batch system developers to create batch jobs from Java without any hazzle and drama.